How Long Does It Typically Take to Get a Nursing Degree?

 Individuals with bachelor’s degrees in another discipline can transition to the nursing profession by completing either an accelerated BSN program or a direct-entry master’s program.
 A direct entry masters provides generalist nursing knowledge that allows the individual to sit for the NCLEX-RN.

-RNs must pass the NCLEX-RN exam before becoming licensed to work professionally.
+RNs must pass the NCLEX-RN exam before becoming licensed to work professionally in the state in which you choose to practice.

 Job Responsibilities